|Purdue University, Bachelor of Science||2005|

 Jonathan is an entrepreneur.

-He’s the Founder and CEO of RadPad, a iPhone experience that is revolutionizing the rental market.
+He’s the Founder and CEO of RadPad, a mobile utility that is revolutionizing the rental market.

 He’s a builder.
 Jonathan started building tree houses when he was twelve, opened a successful lawn business at sixteen and built his first web application at seventeen.

 In college, he developed an RFID hardware system for the Department of Homeland Security (before RFID was cool).
 For his work, he won the coveted senior design award from Purdue’s College of Technology and a grant from the Indiana Department of Homeland Security.